 SUBJECT INITIAL RESPONSE (2019) - AS PER OAG REPORT OAG ASSESSMENT OF STATUS (2019) 2020 PAC QUESTIONS 2020 RESPONSES FROM THE MINISTRY commissioners offices integrated approaches as well as Through several inter ministry committees.
-Forest Legislation Awareness is conducted through collaborative awareness programs of the Ministry as well as Commissioner's Office awareness tours with other government ministries. the road shows and actions taken to address concerns raised from these road shows? implemented at respective Divisions.
+Forest Legislation Awareness is conducted through collaborative awareness programs of the Ministry as well as Commissioner's Office awareness tours with other government ministries. information regarding the road shows and actions taken to address concerns raised from these road shows? implemented at respective Divisions.
 The Ministry is taking a renewed approach in ensuring that issues and concerns raised are addressed.
 Evidence: Minister's latest consultation report.
 20. Seeking International Assistance A review has been conducted by World Bank and the report is with the Attorney General's office and World Bank office.
-World Bank and the report is with the Attorney General's office and World The current engagement with the World Bank includes Reducing Emission from Deforestation and Forest Degradation (REDD+) and is focused on reforestation and De- desertification of Talasiga areas and preservation of established natural forest reserves.
-What is the update on the review done by the World Bank in 2016?
-How has the Ministry incorporated the recommendations of the report to improve the operations of the Ministry?
+Partially Implemented.
+A review has been conducted by World Bank and the report is with the Attorney General's office and World Bank office and is yet to be received by the MoF.
 The Ministry has presented the Emission Reduction Program Document (ERPD) to the World Bank in June 2019, which been accepted and expected to begin after the Emission Reduction Program Agreement (ERPA) signing in April 2020.
 A copy of the ERPD can be accessed through the FCPF website (www.forestcarbonpartnership.org) The ER-Program has identified 20 districts in which carbon enhancement activities will be implemented, which includes reforestation, afforestation, biodiversity conservation and climate smart agriculture.
 In 2016, the Minister for Economy signed the Letter of Intent (LOI) and recommendations have been incorporated in the ERPD which will be implemented after the signing of the ERPA.
 In partnership with CSOs such as NFMV, CI, WCS and IUCN, the Min of Forestry is preparing funding applications to international agencies.